not-na/cardgame/docs/protospec/packets/packet_game_start.rst

 ``player_list`` is a list of the :term:`UUID`\ s of the players in the game, in the same order as in the server's game object

+The client will send and empty packet to the server.